This information should not be relied upon as legal or professional advice. Read the disclaimer.

 - A basic check shows unspent convictions and conditional cautions.

-- A standard check contains details of all spent and unspent convictions, cautions, reprimands and final warnings (as held on the PNC) except those which, under the filtering rules (see below), should no longer be disclosed.
+- A standard check contains details of all spent and unspent convictions, adult cautions, reprimands and final warnings (as held on the PNC) except those which, under the filtering rules (see below), should no longer be disclosed.

 - An enhanced check includes the same information as a standard check together with local police intelligence.
+Local police intelligence could include details of any fixed penalty notices, penalty notices for disorders, findings of innocence, acquittals or cautions and convictions of those that you live with.

 - An enhanced with barred list check includes the same information as an enhanced check together with details of whether the individual concerned is on the lists maintained by the DBS of those barred from working with children and/or vulnerable adults.